DiffuMamba: High-Throughput Diffusion LMs with Mamba Backbone

-We propose \dm\, a masked diffusion language model whose denoiser is built on a \emph{bidirectional state-space Mamba (BiMamba)} backbone.
-DiffuApriel preserves the probabilistic structure of masked discrete diffusion while replacing the Transformer encoder with a bidirectional Mamba mixer, enabling \emph{linear-time} inference and substantially lower memory overhead during multi-step denoising.
-We refer to transformer based DLM in our work as \dit\ for simplicity.
+We present here the architectural details of \dm\, an MDM whose denoiser is built on a \emph{bidirectional state-space Mamba (BiMamba)} backbone.
+DiffuMamba preserves the probabilistic structure of masked discrete diffusion while replacing the Transformer encoder with a bidirectional Mamba mixer, enabling \emph{linear-time} inference and substantially lower memory overhead during multi-step denoising.

 Let $\mathbf{x} \in \mathbb{R}^{B \times L \times d}$ denote a batch of token embeddings, where $B$ is the batch size, $L$ the sequence length, and $d$ the hidden dimension.
 Each block is composed of two independent Mamba layers: one processes the sequence in the forward direction, and the other processes the sequence in the reverse direction